Thandokazi2000/Intro-to-HTML-and-CSS/README.md

 There are four HTML elements related to this , two for bold and two for italic.
 For italics in HTML we use the, "<i>" element to apply visual italics and the "<em>" element to add emphasis.They may loook exactly the same visually, but they serve different purposes.
 We have two elememts to emphasize or make something bold in HTML.
-The first one is the "<strong>" element, which is is used to show importance seriousness, or urgency. on the other hand, "<b>" element is is more generic and neutral.
+The first one is the "<strong></strong>" element, which is is used to show importance seriousness, or urgency. on the other hand, "<b>" element is is more generic and neutral.
 It allows you to make something bold visually, its does not carry any specific meaning or any alternative voice or mood.

 HTML Lists
 There are three types of lists in HTML: unordered lists, ordered list, and definition lists.
 The most commonly used listing type is the unordered lists.
-Each item in the list is enclosed in an "<li>" element,which represent a list item.
+Each item in the list is enclosed in a "<li></li>" element, which represent a list item.
-For unordered list all items are wrapped in a "<ul>" element.
+For unordered list all items are wrapped in a "<ul></ul>" element.
 It makes  your code more readable, indent the list by adding some spaces or tabs before each one.But this indentation does not affect how the webpage looks.
-To display the list with numbered steps and to show the order clearly we use the ordered list."<ol>" element is used to wrap the list items instead of using "<ul>" element.
+To display the list with numbered steps and to show the order clearly we use the ordered list."<ol></ol>" element is used to wrap the list items instead of using "<ul></ul>" element.
 These listing types are quite similar except for the wrapping element they use.

 There is also  Definition lists which is used when creating a list that resembles a key-value pair in computer science.
 Instead of just items, it allows you to have terms and their corresponding descriptions.